butlermatt/msgpack2/README.md

 # MsgPack for Dart

-A full-featured MsgPack library for Dart.
+A full-featured MsgPack library for Dart 1.x and 2.x.

 ## Attribution

+This package was originally forked from [msgpack](https://pub.dartlang.org/packages/msgpack).
+Due to the number of incompatible refactorings and loss of backwards compatibility, the decision was made to spin it off as a new package.
-This package was forked from [msgpack](https://pub.dartlang.org/packages/msgpack) this release provides support for Dart 2.
-As well it contains a major refactoring which should help with performance in many places (see [benchmarks](benchmarks.md)), as well as a more complete testing suite.
+This package contains numerous enhancements over the original MsgPack implementation which should help with performance in many places (see [benchmarks](benchmarks.md)), as well as a more complete testing suite.

 ## Usage